1st International Workshop on

 • Lorenzo De Carli, University of Calgary, Canada

-• Mairieli Wessel, University of Groningen, Netherlands
+• Mairieli Wessel, Radboud University, Netherlands

 • Max Hort, Simula Research Laboratory, Oslo, Norway